The-Ronin-Project/infx-dp-fhir-resources/README.md

 Follow the Notebook instructions to register the custom resource before usage.

 # Example Profile Instances
-The diagram below is a bundle image of the generated instances from OncologyExamples.fsh file.
+The diagram below is a bundle image of the generated instances from of oncology examples resources.
 The visualization was done with [Bundle Visualizer](http://clinfhir.com/bundleVisualizer.html) by replacing *ronin* with *xyz* and *MDA* with *abc*

 ![Ronin Oncology Example](./input/images/RoninOncologyExample.png?raw=true "Ronin Oncology Example")